hsanroman/NST-Manager/README.md

 **Git Integration is not currently available outside of US**

 For advanced users who have their SmartThings IDE integrated with GitHub, the installation and maintaining of code becomes very simple.
-This manual will not go into detail about setting up your IDE with GitHub; those instructions can be found on the SmartThings web site [[http://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html?highlight=git]]

 #### The Manager App
 * First, find the **Settings** button at the top of your SmartThings IDE page (this will only appear after you integrate with GitHub)

 ![](https://raw.githubusercontent.com/tonesto7/nest-manager/master/Documents/images/IdeSettings.jpg)

 * Clicking this button will open the GitHub Repository Integration page.
-To find the **Nest Manager** SmartApp code, enter the information as you see it below:
+Add the **Nest Manager** SmartApp code by selecting "Add new repository" and entering the information as you see it below:

 **Owner:** tonesto7